geminovc/scripts/dataset_scripts/README.md

 After running this, python will pop up the average frames of `speaker` both in the test and train folders, and you can choose the top-left corner of the box you want to crop.
 You can modify your box selection multiple times.
 The title of the pop-up image will show the height and width of the box you have chosen.
 For a square box, you want both of these values to be equal to resolution, so be careful with choosing your box corners.
 After choosing your box, press `'a'` to record the coordinates of the box.

 All the coordinates will be saved in `<ROOT_DIR>/speaker/speaker_{train, test}.pkl`.
 Make sure this file does not exists if you want to rerun the `draw_bbox.sh`.

+## Crop the videos

+Now, we crop the videos based on the useing the pickle file per speaker with annotations on what square to cut and cuts